DUNE-DAQ/restcmd/README.md

     python ./scripts/send-cmd.py --file ./scripts/fdpc-job.json --wait 3

+There is also an interactive mode.
+This requires pressing Enter before sending the next command:

+    python ./scripts/send-cmd.py --file ./scripts/fdpc-job.json --interactive

 To see details how to connect to different applications, have a look on the help:

     python ./scripts/send-cmd.py --help